Checklist for Parents & Families of Graduating Students

-- Read and save the Commencement booklet, which will be mailed to each graduating student’s local address and permanent address in January.
+- Read and save the Commencement booklet, which will be mailed to each graduating student’s local address and permanent address in late February.

 - Discuss Commencement Weekend ticket needs with your graduate and other family members and determine the final number of tickets you will need for the Baccalaureate Ceremony, Baccalaureate Picnic, Commencement Breakfast and Commencement Ceremony.

 - Reserve tickets.
-Online ticket registration opens at 9 a.m. on March 3.
+Online ticket registration opens in early March.
 The maximum number of tickets available for each graduate will NOT be reduced at any point, so there is no benefit to registering for tickets before your ticket needs/quantities have been finalized.
 Only one ticket registration per graduate is accepted and it is not possible to revise registrations electronically.
-Tickets may be ordered online until May 13.
+Tickets may be ordered online until May 10.